-Lady, that is the sickest thing that I've ever seen.
+Lady, that is the sickest thing I've ever heard!
 You're creeping me out.

 See more »